FusionWorks/javascript-codestyle/README.md

   <a name="standard-library--no-magic-numbers"></a>
   - [30.1](#standard-library--no-magic-numbers) 'Magic numbers' are numbers that occur multiple times in code without an explicit meaning.
 They should preferably be replaced by named constants. eslint: no-magic-numbers

+    > Note: If you make new file with const, make sure they are immutable.

     ```javascript
     // bad
     function calculatePrice(price) {